Robotics Engineers Career

 Knowledge of the practical application of engineering science and technology.
 Computers and Electronics:

 Knowledge of circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.Design:

-Knowledge of design techniques, tools, and principles involved in production of precision technical plans, blueprints, drawings, and models.Mechanical:
+Knowledge of design techniques, tools, and principals involved in production of precision technical plans, blueprints, drawings, and models.Mechanical: